armonluck/reading-notes/class2.md

 # Class 2 Reading Notes - *The Coder's Computer*

+*Please refer to the [Mac Terminal Command Cheat Sheet](https://www.makeuseof.com/tag/mac-terminal-commands-cheat-sheet/) as a reference when navigating the terminal.*

 ## Choosing A Text Editor

-***

 A *text editor* is software that allows you to write and manage text which is primarily used for building websites or applications.
 There are a myriad of options to choose from similar to how when choosing to buy a computer there are are seemingly endless options to sift through before landing on a decision.

 ### **What Features are Important in a Text Editor?**

  1. *Code Completion*
-    - This is a feature in some text editors which displays possible suggestions once you begin typing.
-This feature is similar to how your phone will display word suggestions when typing out a text message.
+    - Feature in some text editors which displays possible suggestions once you begin typing.
+This *is similar to how your phone will display word suggestions when typing out a text message.
 Code completion will also finish closing tags/brackets/quotation marks for a user which is easily forgotten when writing code.
 VS Code, the text editor, being used in this class is especially helpful because it has Emmet built in which is a plug-in that allows you to type in shorthand and click on possible options which reveal long sections of intended code.

 2. *Syntax Highlighting*
     - Highlighting is essential for developers who may be staring at a computer for long stretches.
 This feature changes the color of text.
 This allows for you to differentiate bewteen different sections of text and identify errors more easily.